-Regardless of how speedy that email is received in your contact’s inbox, that doesn’t mean the recipient is required to drop all of their other responsibilities and immediately respond to your email.
+Regardless of how speedy that email is received in your contact’s email account, that doesn’t mean the recipient must drop all of their other responsibilities and immediately respond to your email.
 They may not even be online or in front of the computer checking email to know you’ve sent them a message.
-And, not everyone has their email on their smartphone either.

-What is the standard turn around time to send a business email response?
+What is the standard turnaround time to send a business email response?

 Short Answer: As fast as you can!

 Long Answer: I recommend at least within 24 hours (during business hours, of course) if at all possible.
 If you cannot respond quickly, send a note saying you will respond when you can do so in detail.

 Those considering doing business with you have high expectations about response time with email (due to that perception of instantaneous receipt).
 Since they assumed you received their email within moments of them clicking the send button, how long you respond will correlate with how important they are to you.

 Responding promptly and concisely gives the sender insight into what it will be like to communicate and do business with you.
 Don’t we all prefer to do business with those who think our emails are important and promptly provide us with the info we seek?

 The quicker you respond, the more favorable an impression you will make.
 But, especially with initial inquiries, don’t doubt that onliners email several sites or companies to test the waters.

 Those who respond quickly and professionally will have the opportunity to create an incontestable positive impression.
 In contrast, those who respond at their convenience may cause the sender to wonder what delayed your response while your competitors beat you to the punch.

 Senders should realize that to expect an immediate response, and then when you don’t receive one, to send a follow-up email 30 minutes later can be viewed as overly demanding.
 But then, followed up by a text 15 minutes later?
 If the matter is that important, you probably should have started with a phone call in the first place.